appcypher/awesome-wasm-langs/README.md

 ### <a name="javascript"></a>JavaScript <sup>[top⇈](#contents)</sup>
 > JavaScript is a high-level, interpreted programming language that conforms to the ECMAScript specification.
 It is a language that is also characterized as dynamic, weakly typed, prototype-based and multi-paradigm.
 * [Duktape](https://github.com/svaarala/duktape) - an embeddable Javascript engine, with a focus on portability and compact footprint that's capable of being run in the browser via WebAssembly.
+* [SpiderMonkey](https://github.com/bytecodealliance/spidermonkey-wasm-rs) - experimental Rust bindings and generic builtins for SpiderMonkey for building WASI-compatible modules from JavaScript.

 --------------------